// API Reference

 Distinguishing 429 Errors

-• capacity_exceeded -- Transient.
-The backend is temporarily overloaded.
+• capacity_exceeded -- Transient backend overload.
+The backend worker has no available slots.
 Retry after the delay indicated in the response or the Retry-After header.

-• quota_exceeded -- Persistent.
-Your account has hit its usage limit.
-Do not retry -- you need to upgrade your plan or wait for the quota period to reset.
+• quota_exceeded -- Persistent billing quota exhaustion.
+Your account has hit its token or request usage limit.
+Do not retry; upgrade your plan or wait for the quota period to reset.

 Check the code field in the error response to distinguish them.